How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 It’s a lot of fun, it’s not expensive to get started, and you’ll soon be impressing your friends and family with how beautifully you can write 😉

-If you’d rather watch, I also made a video that you can view below ⬇️
+If you’d rather watch, I also made a video tutorial that shows you how to start ⬇️

 How to start learning calligraphy

-The list below gives you a quick overview of how to begin.
+This list gives you a quick overview of how to begin!

 Here are the steps you need to take to start doing calligraphy with a brush pen.